 end

-Inside mixin methods
+self inside mixin methods

 Mixed-in methods behave just like "normal" instance or class methods when it comes to self.
 This makes sense.
-Otherwise the mixin wouldn't be able to interact with the class you mixed it into.
+Otherwise, the mixin wouldn't be able to interact with the class you mixed it into.

 Instance methods